Joséphine de Beauharnais: Art patronage

-Empress Josephine was a great lover of all art.
-Her great interest in horticulture is well-known, but she also liked all things artistic.
+Empress Joséphine was a great lover of all art.
+She was known for an interest in horticulture and loved all things artistic.
 She surrounded herself with creative people whose work ranged from paintings and sculpture to furniture and the architecture all around her.
-Josephine always had an interest in art but it was with her marriage to her first husband that she would gain more access to art and artists.
+Joséphine always had an interest in art but it was with her marriage to her first husband that she would gain more access to art and artists.
 Due to her husband's high position in society she was often able to frequent many influential people's homes and learned from the works that were in their houses.
-After marrying Napoleon and becoming Empress she was surrounded by the works of the time, however Josephine also appreciated the works of old masters.
+After marrying Napoleon and becoming Empress she was surrounded by the works of the time, however Joséphine also appreciated the works of old masters.
 She was also drawn to artists and styles that were not widely used in her time, searching for artists that challenged the accepted standards.
 She visited the Salon to build relationships with contemporary artists.
-Josephine became a patron to several different artists, helping to build their careers though their connection to her.
-After buying the Château de Malmaison, Josephine had a blank canvas to showpiece her art and style and used it to create salons, galleries, a theater and her famous garden.
+Joséphine became a patron to several different artists, helping to build their careers though their connection to her.
+After buying the Château de Malmaison, Joséphine had a blank canvas to showpiece her art and style and used it to create salons, galleries, a theater and her famous garden.
 The Malmaison and Tuileries Palace became centers for Napoleon's government but was recognized as an important place for the arts in any forms.
-Josephine's court became the leading court in Europe for the arts.
+Joséphine's court became the leading court in Europe for the arts.
 She became the first French female royal collector of this scale, leading in the Consular and Empire Style.

 Paintings

-Josephine worked with and sought out the works of many artists throughout her lifetime.
-In the area of painters she mainly was a collector of paintings but she was painted by and worked with several artists such as Jacques-Louis David and Francois Gerard.
-However, there was one painter whom Josephine favored and commissioned more often than others, Antoine-Jean Gros.
-Gros, upon hearing that Josephine would be visiting Genoa, worked to get an introduction knowing that the association with Josephine would help him become more well-known.
+Joséphine worked with and sought out the works of many artists throughout her lifetime.
+In the area of painters she mainly was a collector of paintings but she was painted by and worked with several artists such as Jacques-Louis David and François Gérard.
+However, there was one painter whom Joséphine favored and commissioned more often than others, Antoine-Jean Gros.
+Gros, upon hearing that Joséphine would be visiting Genoa, worked to get an introduction knowing that the association with Joséphine would help him become more well-known.

-Upon meeting with Gros and seeing his work, Josephine asked him to come back to Milan with her and to live in her residences.
-Josephine then commissioned him to create a portrait of her husband, the then General Napoleon.
-The work took several sittings between Gros and Napoleon and would be named "General Bonaparte at the Bridge of Arcole, November 17th,1796."
+Upon meeting with Gros and seeing his work, Joséphine asked him to come back to Milan with her and to live in her residences.
+Joséphine then commissioned him to create a portrait of her husband, the then General Bonaparte.
+The work took several sittings between Gros and Napoleon and would be named Bonaparte at the Pont d'Arcole.
 This painting would become a big part of Napoleon's propaganda and iconography.
 Gros would go on to paint other portraits of Napoleon, which always portrayed him as a fierce conqueror, propagating the image of Napoleon as powerful and unstoppable.
-Josephine as a supporter and patron of Gros, aided him in becoming a central conduit for the message that the government was trying to disseminate about the rule of the Emperor in that time.
+Joséphine as a supporter and patron of Gros, aided him in becoming a central conduit for the message that the government was trying to disseminate about the rule of the Emperor in that time.